AsyncDisplayKit/Documentation/docs/_docs/control-node.md

 </div>
 </div>

-Assigning a target and action for these events is done with the same methods as a <code>UIControl</code>, namely using <code>–addTarget:action:forControlEvents:</code>.
+Assigning a target and action for these events is done with the same methods as a `UIControl`, namely using `–addTarget:action:forControlEvents:`.

 ### Hit Test Slop

-While all node's have a <code>hitTestSlop</code> property, this is usually most useful when dealing with controls.
-Instead of needing to make your control bigger, or needing to override <code>-hitTest:withEvent:</code> you can just assign a <code>UIEdgeInsets</code> to your control and its boundaries will be expanded accordingly.
+While all node's have a `hitTestSlop` property, this is usually most useful when dealing with controls.
+Instead of needing to make your control bigger, or needing to override `-hitTest:withEvent:` you can just assign a `UIEdgeInsets` to your control and its boundaries will be expanded accordingly.

 <div class = "highlight-group">
 <span class="language-toggle"><a data-lang="swift" class="swiftButton">Swift</a><a data-lang="objective-c" class = "active objcButton">Objective-C</a></span>